javers/javers.github.io/documentation/spring-boot-integration/index.md

 #### Transaction management in the MongoDB starter

-The Javers’ MongoDB starter supports both approaches: non-transactional (MongoDB classic) and transactional (introduced in MongoDB 4.0).
+The Javers MongoDB starter supports both approaches: non-transactional (MongoDB classic) and transactional (introduced in MongoDB 4.0).

 The starter automatically detects which approach is used by your application